What is BIM in Revit Context? Top 20 Sites of Revit BIM Models.

 One of the largest growing digital content management systems for BIM objects, stores tens of thousands of product families, and can also filter products based on brands, file types, object categories and regions.

-A software for Revit family management with the addition of a free library full of Revit BIM models for a specific list of manufacturers.
+What is BIM in Revit when it comes to ProdLib?
+It is a software for Revit family management with the addition of a free library full of Revit BIM models for a specific list of manufacturers.
 There’s a log of different categories included in the search, and the software itself makes the interaction of CAD models a lot easier.

 One more Revit family sharing site includes both manufacturer-specific and generic content.
 It’s easy to look for specific products or specific manufacturers, and the overall web page design is incredibly user-friendly.